brucehorner/authz/README.md

 =====================

-Very simple javascript service which implements a centralized data attribute source with set or rules implemented in javascript
+Very simple javascript service which implements a centralized data attribute source with set of rules also implemented in javascript

+core

+rules

+data_service

+service